brettz9/eslint-config-ash-nazg/README.md

     `fdescribe`) as convenient
 - `no-restricted-properties` - Use example default of restricting `__defineGetter__` in favor of `Object.defineProperty` as convenient
+- `no-restricted-syntax` - Set to eliminate any use of `instanceof` (as it is not cross-frame safe, except if using `Symbol.hasInstance`)
 - `no-shadow` - It is better practice not to confuse by using globals!
 I didn't feel the examples for allowing necessitated their use.
     I added `"parent"`, `"top"`, `"open"`, `"close"`, `"stop"`, `"blur"`,